OttoSegersven/ottosegersven.github.io/_pages/projects.md

 <br>
 <div style="overflow: hidden;">
     <img src='/images/spotthebot1.jpg' style="float: right; width: 50%; margin-left: 10px;" alt="Research Image">
-    The proliferation of AI-generated content brings the risk of an epistemic breakdown, leading to a loss of trust in the media we consume.
-Fabricated memes and deepfake videos are increasingly used to disinform and manipulate the public, posing a threat to democracy.
-In this AI-transformed media landscape, people are now confronted with a critical question: Is this content human or machine-generated?
-This research explores how individuals interpret media in the age of AI, focusing on how they distinguish between what is real and what is fake.
-Today, AI-generated content is already difficult—if not impossible—to distinguish from human-made material, and this challenge will only grow as AI technology advances.
-To address this, the study employs two experimental settings.
-In the first, recorded videos where individuals pitch their ideas are manipulated with AI technology, creating alternative versions.
-By analyzing how participants respond to these altered videos in comparison to originals, we aim to uncover their perceptions of AI capabilities and how they adapt to an epistemically insecure media landscape.
-The second experimental setup examines how people differentiate between authentic and AI-generated memes.
-Once again, the focus is on their strategies for identifying the origin of content and their reception of authentic versus machine-generated media.
-Understanding people's perspectives on what AI can and cannot do, as well as how they adapt to an increasingly uncertain information environment, is essential.
-This knowledge is crucial for developing AI literacy resources and helping society navigate the challenges posed by this emerging technology.
+    One of the challenges posed by generative AI is the proliferation of synthetic content: Societies are flooded with seemingly knowledgeable and human-made texts and comments, fabricated memes and deepfakes that can be used to disinform and manipulate the public, exacerbating the lack of trust in the content we engage with online, and forming a threat to democracy.
+In this AI-transformed world of digital hyperconnectivity people are now confronted with hard questions: Is this content human or AI-generated?
+Am I interacting with a human or a machine?
+Is this real or fabricated?
+Is there a clear distinction between the two?
+To address these questions, this research investigates how people receive, interpret, and interact with synthetic content in two ‘Spot the Bot’ experiments.
+In the first experiment, we used a deep fake generator to manipulate recorded videos of academics pitching their research, creating alternative versions.
+During interviews and surveys, participants were shown a mix of altered and original videos and asked to evaluate them both qualitatively and quantitatively, as well as distinguish which is original and which is modified.
+The goal is to understand how people respond to videos where their authenticity is uncertain, whether their evaluations differ between real and modified videos, and open their strategies and accuracy in distinguishing between real and fake.
+    The second experiment examines how people differentiate between authentic and AI-generated memes circulating online.
+The focus is again on the overall reception of images in the age of generative AI and the strategies participants use to identify the origin of the content.
+Understanding people's perspectives on what AI can and cannot do, and how they adapt to an increasingly uncertain information environment, is key.

 </div>